cyralinc/terraform-aws-repo-crawler/DEPLOYMENT.md

 #### Snowflake

-If you are going to crawl a snowflake repository you will need to provide the appropriate `repo-advanced` section
+If you are going to crawl a snowflake repository you will need to provide the appropriate `repo-advanced` section.

 #### Oracle